Is a Correction Looming Ahead for Equinor ASA (EQNR)

-Equinor ASA (NYSE:EQNR) went down by -0.25% from its latest closing price compared to the recent 1-year high of $28.30.
-The company’s stock price has collected 0.68% of gains in the last five trading sessions.
-Press Release reported on 10/12/21 that Change in Equinor’s policy for adjusted earnings in the Renewables segment
+Equinor ASA (NYSE:EQNR) went down by -0.91% from its latest closing price compared to the recent 1-year high of $28.30.
+The company’s stock price has collected -7.21% of loss in the last five trading sessions.
+Press Release reported on 10/27/21 that Equinor increases second tranche of share buy-back for 2021 to USD 1 billion

 Is It Worth Investing in Equinor ASA (NYSE :EQNR) Right Now?

-Plus, the 36-month beta value for EQNR is at 1.14.
+Equinor ASA (NYSE:EQNR) scored a price-to-earnings ratio above its average ratio, recording 30.59 x from its present earnings ratio.
+Plus, the 36-month beta value for EQNR is at 1.10.
 Opinions of the stock are interesting as 2 analysts out of 3 who provided ratings for Equinor ASA declared the stock was a “buy,” while 1 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.